KyleKing/Another_Raspberry_Pi_Guide/Electronics.md

 ## Thermocouple Sensor (MAX31855)

-Download the library for the [Adafruit Python MAX31855](https://github.com/adafruit/Adafruit_Python_MAX31855)
+Download the library for the [Adafruit Python MAX31855](https://github.com/adafruit/Adafruit_Python_MAX31855).To use, run the necessary bash scripts and try the sample Python code in [Electronics/Thermocouple.py](Electronics/Thermocouple.py)

 ```bash
 cd ~